ShravanaHS/beginner-embedded-c-pic-projects/README.md

 ---

 ### 📡 ADC (Analog to Digital Converter)
+**What it is:** The real world is full of "analog" signals – things that change smoothly, like the brightness of light, the exact temperature, or the water level in a tank.
+Microcontrollers, however, understand only "digital" signals (ON/OFF, 0s and 1s).
+An Analog-to-Digital Converter (ADC) is a special tool inside the microcontroller that takes an analog voltage and converts it into a digital number that the microcontroller can understand and use.

+**How the PIC16F877A uses it:** The PIC16F877A has a 10-bit ADC, meaning it can convert an analog signal into one of 1024 different digital values (from 0 to 1023).
+You can select which pin (channel) to read the analog signal from.

+* **Code Examples (single line access):**
+    * Configure pin AN0 (Port A, Pin 0) to be used as an analog input: `ADCON1 = 0x8E;` (This also sets voltage references for the ADC).
+    * Select ADC Channel 0 to read from: `ADCON0bits.CHS = 0;`
+    * Start the ADC conversion: `ADCON0bits.GO_nDONE = 1;`
+    * Read the complete 10-bit digital result from the ADC: `uint16_t adc_value = (ADRESH << 8) | ADRESL;` (The result is stored in two 8-bit registers, `ADRESH` and `ADRESL`, which are combined to form the 10-bit value).
 **Use:** Converts analog signals (e.g., from water level sensors) into digital values.

 **Example:**